-In the course of preparing the April 1, 2006 Loss Cost Filing and other recent PCRB filings the PCRB has tested a set of loss development methods, including a case incurred loss development approach and a series of alternative methods, which apply a paid loss development approach for a specified number of initial development periods (ranging from 2nd to 20th reports), then convert paid losses to incurred losses and apply an incurred loss development approach for all remaining development to ultimate loss.
-For the April 1, 2006 filing, this analysis produces a set of some 20 different estimates, each based on a different level of reliance on paid loss development and incurred loss development, respectively.
+In the course of preparing the April 1, 2007 Loss Cost Filing and other recent PCRB filings, the PCRB has tested different loss development methods, including a case-incurred loss development approach and a method which applies a paid loss development approach for an initial period of 20 reports and then converts paid losses to incurred losses and applies an incurred-loss development approach for all remaining development to ultimate loss.
+In addition, ultimate loss estimates computed as the average of the case-incurred and paid-to-20th report methods were considered.

 Because of the enactment of Act 44 in July 1993, the medical financial data reported to the PCRB required adjustment for the effects of statutory changes before loss development analysis could proceed.
 The details of the adjustments made are set forth under subsequent discussion of "External Factors."
-In brief, the PCRB estimated the effects of medical cost containment provisions of Act 44 on medical loses and then adjusted paid and incurred loss data for periods prior to the implementation of Act 44 to a "post-Act 44" basis.
+In brief, the PCRB estimated the effects of medical cost containment provisions of Act 44 on medical losses and then adjusted paid and incurred loss data for periods prior to the implementation of Act 44 to a "post-Act 44" basis.
 Under this approach, loss development analysis can proceed with medical experience preceding and following the implementation of Act 44 stated at comparable levels.
 Absent such adjustment, the PCRB's loss development methods would have inappropriately treated changes in costs attributable to this legislation as integral parts of ongoing loss development patterns.

-Because of the enactment of Act 57 in June 1996, an adjustment to indemnity financial data, similar to the adjustment made to medical financial data previously described was also warranted.
-In brief, the PCRB estimated the effects of the provisions within Act 57 on indemnity losses and then adjusted paid and incurred loss data for periods affected to a "post-Act 57" basis.
+Because of the enactment of Act 57 in June 1996, an adjustment to indemnity financial data, similar to the adjustment made to medical financial data previously described, was also warranted.
+In brief, the PCRB estimated the effects of the provisions within Act 57 on indemnity losses and then adjusted paid and incurred-loss data for periods affected to a "post-Act 57" basis.
 This process for adjusting indemnity losses to a post-Act 57 basis was first implemented in the Bureau's April 1, 2000 Loss Cost Filing.
 Thus, loss development analysis can proceed with indemnity experience preceding and following the implementation of Act 57 stated at comparable levels.

-Exhibit V attached presents summary results of the PCRB's loss development analysis for the April 1, 2006 Loss Cost Filing.
+Exhibit V attached presents summary results of the PCRB's loss development analysis for the April 1, 2007 Loss Cost Filing.

-After consideration of results of all methods tested for estimation of ultimate loss and consistent with the April 1, 2002 and subsequent filings, the PCRB has selected an average of the paid-to-20th report and the incurred loss development methods for both indemnity and medical loss.
+After consideration of results of all methods tested for estimation of ultimate loss and consistent with the April 1, 2002 and subsequent filings, the PCRB has selected the average of the paid-to-20th report and the incurred loss development methods for both indemnity and medical loss.